marigold-dev/training-dapp-shifumi/README.md

   },
 ```

-Run web version for development
+Run web version as it is easier to develop/test/debug first (Note : Remember postinstall will create the missing symbolic link we need to fix Ionic/React current issue with web3 ..)

 ```bash
 npm run postinstall